epam/syndicate-rule-engine/QUICKSTART.md

 ### What is Syndicate Rule Engine

-Syndicate Rule Engine is a serverless service-wrapper over another opensource tool - [Cloud Custodian](https://cloudcustodian.io/).
+Syndicate Rule Engine is a service-wrapper over another opensource tool - [Cloud Custodian](https://cloudcustodian.io/).
 This quickstart guide is written assuming that you are familiar with it.

 ### What does Syndicate Rule Engine do?